Corecii/Roblox-Font-Map-Generator-CLI/README.md

-# RbxFontMapGenCmd
+# RbxFontMapGenCmdV2
-A ROBLOX custom fontmap generator and uploader.
-A modified version of M0RGOTH's FontMapGen program and a modified version of M0RGOTH's FontLibrary.

-M0RGOTH's original work provided:

-* The ability to generate fontmap images and pairing JSON files through a GUI interface
+This work provides the ability to upload and use custom fonts in ROBLOX.
+It has been modified from M0RGOTH's work.

+Features:

+	* Conflictless (no overlaps) fontmap generation.
+	* Fontmaps may use multiple images if a single image may be too big.
+	* Automatic uploading of images.
+	* Automatic creation of JSON and Lua JSON loaders for fonts.
-* The ability to automatically load the fonts into the game after manually uploading them
+	* Loading of fonts into ROBLOX through the FontLibrary.

-The additions provided here provide:

-* A command-line interface to the fontmap generator
-* Removes the GUI chooser
-* Uploading to ROBLOX if the .ROBLOSECURITY cookie is provided
+	* Applying fonts to existing TextLabels through the ExtendedTextLabel.
-* Uploading fonts in a range of sizes
+	* Scaling of fonts for sizes that aren't uploaded.
-* A Lua table as a result, which can be used to automatically load in the list of fonts
-* Modifications to the ROBLOX side (FontLibrary) in order to support JSON data being in the decal instead of the image.

-**Automatically uploaded files are not entirely compatible with the original FontLibrary because they store JSON data in the Decal asset instead of the Image.**
+The following things have been changes have been made from M0RGOTH's work:

+	* + Uploading was added.
+	* + The command-line interface was added.
+	* + Fontmap and JSON generation was rewritten to prevent conflicts/overlaps.
+	* + Loading of fontmaps into ROBLOX was rewritten to support the new format.
+	* | The method of displaying fonts through ExtendedTextLabel was modified to support the new format.
+	* | The names and descriptions of methods in the FontLibrary were modified to fit the new format.
+	* - Old methods that no longer applied were removed from the FontLibrary.
+	* - The graphical interface was removed.

+**This module is not compatible with the original FontLibrary and associated tools.
+It uses different generation and layout methods.**

 	Args:
 	--upload